 This article is to support customers of Relational DB Service, CenturyLink's database-as-a-service product.
 These instructions are specific to getting started provisioning and using a MySQL-compatible instance directly through the Control Portal.

 CenturyLink's MySQL-compatible Relational DB Service is a database-as-a-service product that provides instant access to a MySQL-compatible database instance with SSL support, daily backups, restore functionality, basic monitoring and a replication option with auto-failover.
 Users can configure the amount of CPU, Memory, and Storage based on their database needs.
 They can choose to replicate their instance in a datacenter for a more highly available solution.
-As the customer's capacity needs grown, they can easily scale their CPU, RAM, and/or Storage with the click of a button.
+As the customer's capacity needs grow, they can easily scale their CPU, RAM, and/or Storage with the click of a button.

 For users who would like some sizing guidance, below are a few common configurations: